University of Melbourne Student Union: Theatres

+The Open Stage was part of the original Drama Department, and the name was kept when it moved into the new Arts Centre on Swanston Street, Carlton, in late 1973.
+A flexible "open stage" performance venue, it is now located at the 757 Swanston Street building, on the corner of Swanston and Grattan Streets, and used for many purposes.
+These include performance-based teaching by faculty of the VCA as well as various other university courses, such as cinema and cultural studies; special events such as short courses, symposia, and media launches; and student theatre productions and cultural performances on campus, organised by students officially affiliated with one of the student associations.

 Student clubs and Societies

 Over 200 student-run clubs and societies are affiliated to UMSU, which supports these organisations though financial grants and administrative assistance.
 The groups affiliated with UMSU range from the Fotoholics - Photography Club to the Pirates, but the largest and most notable of these societies are the faculty clubs (Arts' Students Society & Science Students' Society) which have the largest balls and parties on campus.

 Theatre clubs

 Union House Theatre is the facilitator of student theatre at the Parkville campus, and runs two theatre spaces available for use by student theatre groups.
 Student theatre groups include the Melbourne University Absurdist Theatre Society (MUATS), the University of Melbourne Music Theatre Association (UMMTA), the Throwback Players and the Union Players, as well as groups for the Colleges.
 Faculty theatre clubs include the Law and Medical Revues.
 Theatre clubs from culturally diverse backgrounds include Chinese and Sri Lankan theatre groups.

 Faculty clubs

 There are seven notable faculty clubs at the University of Melbourne: The Melbourne Arts Students' Society, The Science Students' Society, The Engineering Students' Club, The Commerce Students' Society, The Biomedicine Students' Society, The Environments Students' Society (ENVi), and the Music Students' Society (MSS).
 All clubs run events throughout the year aimed at integrating new students into university life, running social activities and liaising between the faculties and the current students to enable and encourage their studies and enable opportunities for future employment.